anosoldierNO/adblock-nordic/README.md

-<h1><b>adblock-nordic by anosoldierNO</b></h1>
+<h1><b>adblock-nordic by AnoSoldierNO</b></h1>

 <h2><b>Overview</b></h2>

-<p>adblock-nordic by anosoldierNO is an open-source project that provides a custom-made adblock list with entries for Nordic countries.
-The project is licensed under the MIT License and is free for anyone to use, modify, and distribute.</p>
+<p>adblock-nordic by AnoSoldierNO is an open-source project that provides a custom-made adblock list with entries for Nordic countries.
+The project is licensed under the GNU GENERAL PUBLIC LICENSE.</p>

 <p>The adblock list is designed to work with popular adblocker software like Pihole, AdGuard, uBlock Origin, and others.
 By using this list with your adblocker software, you can block unwanted ads and improve your browsing experience while also protecting yourself from potentially harmful ads.</p>